gzcch/DMCAG/README.md

 - [Citation](#license)

 ## Project Description
 We propose a novel deep self-supervised model for MVSC.
 A unified target distribution is generated via spectral clustering which is more robust and can accurately guide the feature learning process.
-The target distribution and learned features are updated iteratively.
+The target distribution and learned features are updated iteratively.
 To boost the model efficiency, we use anchor graph to construct the graph matrix.
-This strategy can significantly reduce time complexity by sampling anchor points.
+This strategy can significantly reduce time complexity by sampling anchor points.
 Besides, we utilize contrastive learning on pseudo-labels to alleviate the conflict between the consistency objective and the reconstruction objective, thus consistent soft cluster assignments can be obtained among multiple views.

 ## Installation